Agriculture in Namibia: Land reform

 The government's land reform policy is shaped by two key pieces of legislation: the Agricultural (Commercial) Land Reform Act 6 of 1995 and the Communal Land Reform Act 5 of 2002.
 The government remains committed to a "willing seller, willing buyer" approach to land reform and to providing just compensation as directed by the Namibian constitution.
 As the government addresses the vital land and range management questions, water use issues and availability are considered.

+Government statistics show that white farmers own about 70% of the country's farmland.
+A total of 53,773 Namibians identified as white in the 2023 census, representing 1.8% of the country's population.